Holly Springs Animal Control investigates:

-For public safety, stray animals will be taken to the Wake County Animal Shelter at 820 Beacon Drive in Raleigh.
+- Stray animals will be taken to the Wake County Animal Center at 820 Beacon Lake Drive in Raleigh.
 The shelter can be contacted at (919) 212-PETS (7387).
 Animals may be reclaimed within five days / 120 hours.